 I listen to what is causing you the most distress and we work together in a way that gives you resources, support, and understanding.
 That may include handouts and stress management exercises to use in between sessions.
 We may even come up with an action plan for the week that lays out specific steps and mini-goals to help you stay on track and work towards your therapy goals.

 My approach is interactive and provides both structure and focus.
 The direction we move into is a collaborative process because your input and feedback are valuable.

 I also make sure to check in with you each session to make sure we are on the same page and that the therapy approaches I am using are helpful to you.

 Common therapy approaches I use include addressing and challenging unhelpful thoughts and beliefs, using mindfulness based practices, introducing coping skills exercises and explring self compassion.

 I enjoy sharing tips, tools and educational information to help you feel empowered and supported throughout the therapy process.
 The goal is that these approaches will give you the skills needed to better cope and manage on your own when challenging situations arise.

 What are you passionate about?

 I am passionate about supporting those with chronic pain and illness because I live with health conditions and chronic pain myself.
-My passion is to offer you the support and understanding I actively sought out but was not able to get, when I was seeking out my own therapist.
+My passion is to offer you the support and understanding I actively sought out but was not able to get, when I was seeking out my own chronic illness therapist.

-I am also an animal lover who was born and raised in Southern California.
+I am an animal lover who was born and raised in Southern California.
 I love the beach, being outside in nature and going on hikes when I can.

 I have an amazing family and supportive friends; many of which are therapists too.
 I have an adorable cat who acts more like a dog and is very mellow and loving.